 4) Leave to dry

-The last step is to simply leave your furniture to dry.
+The last step in how to clean metal garden furniture is to simply leave it to dry.
 If it hasn’t been affected by rust, use a rust-prevention spray to keep your furniture in prime condition.
 Make sure your furniture is bone dry if you are planning on putting it into storage and use a tight-fitting cover to protect it from any damage.

 How do you remove algae from metal garden furniture?